eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 It's very interesting to compare the "Discriminant Analysis - All" and "Logistic Regression - All" because they perform similarly in the confusion matrix, but show very different spatial patterns in the classication results.
 Specifically, the "Logistic Regresion - All" model shows clusters of False Alarms and more Hits near the Defoliated training data.
 Meanwhile, the same categories seem to be more dispersed in the classificarion results produced by the "Discriminant Analysis - All" model.

 ## Conclusions
+Some of the most important remote sensing indicators of defoliation are NDMI, NDVI, Tasseled Cap Greeness, and Tasseled Cap Wetness.
+Based on my remote sensing knowledge, these indices can be grouped into two groups: Vegetation & Moisture.
+NDVI and Tasseled Cap Greeneness both attempt to highlight vegetation, while NDMI and Tasseled Cap Wetness attempt to contrast moist and dry areas.
+This is important when discussing Foliated and Defoliated trees because leaves are generally, positively correlated with vegetation and mositure indices, whereas non-photosynthetic vegetation like bark is generally, negatively correlated with vegetation and moisture indices.

+There is very little difference in model performance when one examines the correlation matrices, though the models which utilize all of the independent variables slightly outperform the models with select variables.
+This underscores a known concept that adding many variables does not necessarily produce better model outcomes.
+Perhaps most noteably, the spatial distribution of the classification result differ when one examines the maps.
+For example, it would be interesting further explore why the "Logistic Regression - All" model produces noticeable spatial clusters of False Alarms, but the same pattern isn't apparent in the outcomes from the "Discriminant Ananlysis - All" model.